Table of Contents

 Some graph types such as stem and leaf displays are best-suited for small to moderate amounts of data, whereas others such as histograms are best-suited for large amounts of data.
 Graph types such as box plots are good at depicting differences between distributions.
 Scatter plots are used to show the relationship between two variables.

 A histogram is a graphical display of statistical data by using rectangular bars for the presentation of the frequency of data items.
 A histogram slices up the quantitative variables with an equal width interval in a single rectangular bar or bin.
-The number of values have to be counted which fall in a single bar or bin.
+The number of values has to be counted which fall in a single bar or bin.

 There are two types of variables in a histogram; one is dependent and the other is independent.
 Dependent variables are plotted on a vertical axis, and independent variable on a horizontal axis of the graph.